mattparker/lamplighthelp/source/22 Retrieving Data - Reports, Lists and Tables.md

+# 22 Retrieving Data - Reports, Lists and Tables

-# There are 3 main ways to retrieving and view data in Lamplight, {{Report}}s, {{Group}}s and Tables.
-They are all pulling the same data and showing it in different ways.
+**There are 3 main ways to retrieving and view data in Lamplight, {{Report}}s, {{Group}}s and Tables.
+They are all pulling the same data and showing it in different ways.**

 1. {{Report}}s
 {{Report}}s will give you statistical information, they answer the question &#039;How many .......&#039;